miccoli/pyownet/docs/index.rst

 .. topic:: Abstract

-   pyownet is a pure python package for interfacing with OWFS via the *owserver network protocol*.
-OWFS is a software system to access devices on a 1-Wire® network.
+   *pyownet* is a pure Python client library for accessing a 1-Wire® network by means of OWFS and the *owserver network protocol*.

 Contents
 ========